GeorgiKeranov/motocross-enduro-parts/plugins/updraftplus/readme.txt

 We recognise and thank those mentioned at https://updraftplus.com/acknowledgements/ for code and/or libraries used and/or modified under the terms of their open source licences.

 == Upgrade Notice ==
-* 1.16.43: Various small tweaks and deprecation-related changes.
+* 1.16.45: Various PHP 8.0 and jQuery 3.5 deprecation-related changes.
 A recommended update for all.